Bungalow Extension Complete Guide – How to Extend a Single-Storey Bungalow

 Ask a structural engineer or your building control officer to come and inspect this hole and determine whether the foundations are at least 1m deep.
 Where this is so – good news – you should be able to focus your expenditure on creating the roof extension.

-Whether you want to extend to the rear and side of your property or just upwards, you are also allowed to add to the volume of the existing roof.
-So, even if you are not planning to increase the height of the building, you may still be able to convert the roof space to create bedrooms, for example, without needing full planning permission.
+Whether you want to extend the bungalow at the rear, side or just upwards, you are also allowed to add to the volume of the existing roof.
+So, even if you are not planning to increase the height of the building with a bungalow extension, you may still be able to convert the loft space to create bedrooms, for example, without needing full planning permission.
 But first, you need to carry out some basic checks.

 The undersides of the rafters are likely to be lowered, too, to make room for extra insulation between and under the original rafters.
 Ideally, there’ll be at least 2.1m from the floor to the underside of the roof ridge; preferably 2.2m+ for conversion to be viable.